This is part of a series: Define Life

 But that doesn’t explain why they focus so much on genes and individual parts, while often ignoring the big picture.
 This is a direct result of belief in evolution.

-- Living things must be able to change in a fundamental way and improve greatly, 1 small step at a time.
+- Living things must be able to change in a fundamental way and improve greatly, one small step at a time.
 There must always be a way around the steep cliffs of Richard Dawkins’ “Mount Improbable” (also known as irreducible complexity)

 - Each small step must be a big enough improvement that the mutants out-compete the originals and become the new normal.
 It’s ok if a few of these steps are neutral, but the vast majority cannot.